Military Infectious Diseases Research Program (MIDRP)

 Why can't these products be developed faster?

-What roles do the FDA and EPA play in medical product development?
+What role does the FDA play in medical product development?

-Therapeutics, vaccines, diagnostic devices (FDA), and certain other products such as insect repellents (EPA) are, by law, regulated by the U.S. government to ensure the products are safe and effective.
-Safety concerns are the primary driver for the guidelines and processes in place to ensure individuals and the environment are not harmed by the products being developed and marketed.
+Therapeutics, vaccines and diagnostic devices are, by law, regulated by the U.S. Government to ensure the products are safe and effective.
+Safety concerns are the primary driver for the guidelines and processes in place to ensure individuals are not harmed by the products being developed and marketed.
 In recent years, the level and complexity of regulatory oversight have increased significantly, resulting in longer development times.

 Why does MIDRP have an HIV program?

 Congress started the DoD HIV program in 1985.
 At the time, the impact of HIV on the military was unclear, and with the DoD's history as a vaccine developer, Congress hoped to provide a mechanism to test HIV vaccines within the context of the DoD laboratories.
 This effort is now being conducted in a partnership with the National Institute of Allergy and Infectious Diseases.

 What are the program's interactions with outside research efforts/outside funding organizations?

 The MIDRP partners with academia, industry, and other government using mechanisms such as Cooperative Research and Development Agreements, the Small Business Innovation Research Program, Congressional Special Interest-appropriated funding, and Interagency Agreements.
 Additionally, critical to the development of any medical countermeasure is the involvement of a commercial partner that has the ability to manufacture and market medical products to those who need them.
 The high cost of product development usually can only be recovered, and the product sustained by, having a commercial market for the product.
 In addition, the basic research and concept development for new products involve both academic and governmental research organizations that are critical for intellectual input and for providing critical research capabilities not always available at military laboratories.